 The Production Process

 - The raw materials used in the production of sheet vinyl floor covering.
-Polyvinyl chloride resins PVC, added white pigments and calcium carbonate which is both a filler and assist in coloring the mixture white.
-Plasticizers added for flexibility along with fungicide to prevent mold growth and UV stabilizer to prevent fading.
+Polyvinyl chloride resins PVC.
+Added white pigments and calcium carbonate which is both a filler and assist in coloring the mixture white.
+Plasticizers added for flexibility along with fungicide to prevent mold growth.
+UV stabilizer help to prevent fading.
 Blowing agent added, activated later in the manufacturing process to inflate the foam.

 - The liquid mixture applied to a paper backing of felt or paper made from wood pulp and calcium carbonate.
 The coated paper is fed through an oven which gels the vinyl foam.
 The backing High-gloss surface vinyl sheets or vinyl tiles have an additional polyurethane coating applied at the end of the process.

 - To provide texture, inhibitor applied to prevent expansion in selected areas.